The 12 Hallmarks of Aging in Dogs, Explained

 Hypoglycemia: the Risk Every Caregiver Must Recognize

-Hypoglycemia in dogs is the most urgent complication of insulin therapy.
-It happens when blood sugar drops too low for the brain and muscles to function normally, and it can progress quickly.
-Early signs can be subtle: restlessness, sudden hunger, trembling, or acting “not quite right.”
-More severe signs include weakness, wobbliness, staring, seizures, or collapse, and these require immediate action and veterinary care.
+Hypoglycemia is the most urgent complication of insulin therapy: blood sugar drops too low for the brain and muscles to work, and it can progress fast.
+Early signs are subtle—restlessness, sudden hunger, trembling, or acting “not quite right.”
+More severe signs include weakness, wobbliness, staring, seizures, or collapse, and those need immediate action and veterinary care.

-If hypoglycemia is suspected and the dog is awake and able to swallow, the usual emergency step is to offer a fast sugar source and then food, while contacting an emergency clinic for instructions.
+If you suspect a low and the dog is awake and able to swallow, the usual emergency step is a fast sugar source followed by food, while you call an emergency clinic for instructions.
 If the dog is not fully alert, do not force food or liquid into the mouth.
-Keep a plan posted on the fridge with the clinic number, and tell every caregiver what “low blood sugar” looks like in that specific dog.
+Keep a plan on the fridge with the clinic number, and make sure every caregiver knows exactly what “low blood sugar” looks like in this specific dog.

 Side Effects Versus Mismatches in Food and Activity